The Robert Noyce Teacher Scholarship Program

 The PI/co-PI team must include at least one faculty member from a science, technology, engineering, or mathematics department in an institution of higher education and at least one education faculty member in an institution of higher education.

-The submission date for all 2020 proposals for the Robert Noyce Teacher Scholarship Program is August 25, 2020.
+The submission date for all 2024 proposals for the Robert Noyce Teacher Scholarship Program is August 27, and the last Tuesday of August, annually thereafter.

 Resources